 - 1 Vanilla Bean

-- Pour combined mixture back into your saucepan and whisk on low heat.
+Pour tempered eggs into your saucepan and whisk on low heat.
 Continue until mixture thickens.
 Watch carefully because the eggs may start to scramble.

 Using the KitchenAid Mixer